 The impact of residential solar power.

 With the pressure placed on commerce, especially the pollution output of large industrial plants, the focus on the impact of residential carbon emissions has maybe been missed.
 Individuals are ever more concerned with their own personal contribution, no matter how small a difference their preventative actions might make overall.
-There is no question that the cost of solar power is coming down.
-Electric cars have zero carbon emissions.
-How many houses can go the same way?
+There is no question that the cost

 The sight of solar panels on house roofs are on the increase, after a spurt in demand earlier this year, but will this lead to a boom?
 The demand factors determining the sustainability of this market are reliant on the realization of the perceived benefits, such as reduced costs, next to no carbon emissions, and an uninterrupted energy supply.
 Solar panel efficiency is projected to enjoy much greater success, with over an eight percent increase, in terms of the proportion of energy converted into electricity, seen to be achievable in the not too distant future.
 This is almost as large an increase as has been managed in the last sixty years, due to improved quality, positioning and tracking features of the mounts.
 The size of these has been reduced too, although the aesthetics of them – blending into rooftops – renders them less of an eyesore than in the past.
 Solar panels can even be used to run an electric car to completely fulfil the ideal of complete personal solar dependency.

 Solar opportunities are not just limited to individual homes.
 Powering schools, hospitals, or even whole shopping malls would bring enormous benefits.
 In remote areas, where people would suffer from their isolation during times of traditional power shortages, an ability to draw on solar power would be hugely reassuring.
 In all areas, solar power could be used as an emergency backup alternative.